► Lightly refreshed PHEV driven

 ► New 2.4 engine… sort of

-What’s the 2019 Mitsubishi Outlander like to drive?
+What’s the Mitsubishi Outlander hybrid like to drive?

-It’s not that far removed from the 2018 car, with was also present for us to compare, but in a couple of important aspects improvements have been made.
-The first is in cabin refinement, because the new car is quieter, rides better and feels more solid than ever.
+It’s not that far removed from the previous generation, which we drove back-to-back with this latest verion, but in a couple of important respects improvements have been made.
+The first is in cabin refinement, because the current car is quieter, rides better and feels more solid than ever.

-There’s been extra adhesive applied to the body-in-white (before painting) to strengthen the shell in a similar vein to that of aircraft manufacturers, and this has the effect of enhancing torsional rigidity, so the car flexes less through bumps and bends.
-We had to drive old and new cars back-to-back to really tell the difference, but there’s certainly some there.
+There’s been extra adhesive applied to the body-in-white (before painting) to strengthen the shell using an approach similar to that used in aircraft manufacture, and this has the effect of enhancing torsional rigidity, so the car flexes less through bumps and bends.
+The difference is slight, but worthwhile.

 The tyres have changed from Toyo to Yokohama, there’s a quicker steering rack and the suspension has been recalibrated.

-The good news is, the handling and body control has incrementally improved.
-The quicker steering is immediately the most notable change, making this Outlander easier to thread through narrow roads.
-Road noise intrusion levels have turned down a notch too.
+Doesn't sound like much of a big deal?
+But in fact the handling and body control have improved.
+The quicker steering is the most notable change, making this Outlander easier to thread through narrow roads.
+Road-noise intrusion levels have turned down a notch too.

-There’s a new Sport mode that offers a bit more punch, but to be honest this felt incongruous in light of the epic bodyroll that occurs when you hit a bend too quickly.
+There’s a new Sport mode that offers a bit more punch, but this feels incongruous in light of the epic bodyroll that occurs when you hit a bend too quickly.
 An additional Snow mode prepares the capable chassis for slippery conditions.

-You still get the paddles behind the steering wheel to adjust the brake regen’s effect, making one-pedal driving a possibility, and they’re still backwards: the left one turns up the deceleration, whereas the opposite seems more intuitive.
-However, the argument this caused in the office shows that may be a tester-specific foible.
+You still get the paddles behind the steering wheel to adjust the brake regen’s effect, making one-pedal driving a possibility, and they’re still arguably backwards: the left one turns up the deceleration, whereas the opposite seems more intuitive.

 Isn’t a new engine the biggest news here?

-It would be, had it not been for the salient fact that this isn’t a ‘new’ engine, per se.
+It would be, except it's rather a stretch to call this a new engine.
 Instead it’s an adaption of the old 2.0-litre petrol, with the latest Mivec (remember that badge from FTOs and Evos of yore?) variable valve timing added.
-The engine can switch between Otto and Atkinson cycles, meaning it can make more power and torque when required (133bhp and 156lb ft up from 119bhp and 140lb ft in the 2.0) thanks to the extra CCs using the former cycle, but burn less fuel under lighter loads with the latter.
+The 2.4-litre engine can switch between Otto and Atkinson cycles, meaning it can make more power and torque when required (133bhp and 156lb ft up from 119bhp and 140lb ft in the 2.0) thanks to the extra CCs using the former cycle, but burn less fuel under lighter loads with the latter.

 Which sounds great.
-Except it doesn’t.
+And it is, except not literally.
 Put your foot down and you’re greeted with a monotone moan very similar to that of the old car, in that uniquely disappointing CVT fashion – lots of noise and not much acceleration.
 Only now, the noise is just a bit more distant than it used to be.

 The transmission catches up eventually and meaningful movement occurs, but it’s still no thoroughbred.
 The 0-62mph time has dropped 0.5 seconds to 10.5.